 Trucking accidents are handled differently from car accidents.
 The primary difference is that trucking companies often have staff and legal counsel on the scene when a crash occurs.
-This puts victims of trucking accidents at a disadvantage; unless you quickly hire an experienced attorney to protect your rights.
+This puts truck accident victims at a disadvantage; unless you quickly hire an experienced truck wreck attorney to protect your rights.

 Law Enforcement Investigation